kiykomi/DevOps_online_Odesa_2021Q4/m5/Task5.1/readme.md

 ![19](screen/Screenshot_39.png)

-### 15) For first 5 directories we can use following command:
+### 15) For seeing first 5 directory files that were recently accessed in the /etc directory we can use following command:

 ```
-ls -d /etc/* | head -n 5
+ls -ltr /etc | head -n 5
 ```
 ![18](screen/Screenshot_40.png)

-### For seeing last 5 used firectories in /etc we can use "tail" command:
+### For seeing last 5 directory files that were recently accessed in the /etc directory we can use "tail" command:

 ```
-ls -d /etc/* | tail -n 5
+ ls -ltr /etc | tail -n 5
 ```